 In our islands, philoxenia (the Greek word for hospitality) is literally in our blood.
 Those of you who have been with us before, are aware of our firm dedication to provide a holiday experience like no other.
 Now, more than ever before, we also have a firm commitment to take all required measures to enable you enjoy your stay safely.

-TRAVELING TO THE AEGEAN ISLANDS BY AIR OR SEA
+TRAVELLING TO THE AEGEAN ISLANDS BY AIR OR SEA

 ARRIVING AT YOUR DESTINATION

 The Aegean islands are ready to welcome you, implementing all the necessary and obligatory protocols and measures issued by the Greek Government and the local authorities.
 The Greek national health system implements a thorough emergency plan, designating hospitals responsible for COVID-19 treatment.
 Moreover, the Greek government and the local authorities have designated at least one hotel in most destinations to operate as a Covid-19 special quarantine hotel.
-This hotel will be in a position to accommodate travelers with light symptoms who are not in need to be treated in a hospital.
+This hotel will be in a position to accommodate travellers with light symptoms who are not in need to be treated in a hospital.

 Employees in the tourism industry in all our destinations have completed online training sessions for COVID-19 safety measures and are now accredited and ready to serve you.
 Local communities continue to implement physical and social distancing and are ready to offer the famous Greek hospitality to our guests!